silentorbit/BlazorBlogBuilder/README.md

 Use either the NuGet package or clone the latest version from git.

 * NuGet: https://www.nuget.org/packages/SilentOrbit.BlazorBlogBuilder/
-  * Add the NuGet package to your Blazor app
+  * Add the NuGet package `SilentOrbit.BlazorBlogBuilder` to your Blazor app
 * Git: https://github.com/silentorbit/BlazorBlogBuilder
   * Reference the project BlazorBlogBuilder